kevinyu0506/adaptive-bitrate-HLS-server/README.md

 ## About the project

-This is a dockerize RTMP server with Nginx as a reverse proxy.
+This is a containerize RTMP server with Nginx as a reverse proxy.

 ## Getting Started